captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## ROBYN:
 Yeah.
 ---
-But that wasn't enough money.
+But that wasn’t enough money.
 ---
 So then I started telling people
 ---
-they'd won things.
+they’d won things.
 ---
 People are a lot more willing to risk
 ---
-when there's tangible reward.
+when there’s tangible reward.
 ---
 And to collect the prize,
 ---
-they'd have to provide information.
+they’d have to provide information.
 ---
 ## SHARON:
 Are you the Nigerians?